oseanfro/automaid/README.md

 Written by Sebastien Bonnieux.

+Slight edits to this and other README.md files by Frederik J Simons

 ### 1. INSTALLATION

 This installation procedure has been tested with macOS.
 For Linux the procedure is valid but one could prefer to use a the package manager.
-For Windows the installation of python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.
+For Windows the installation of Python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.

-Any python 2.7 installation with obspy, matplotlib and plotly 2.7.0 can be used.

-An easy (BASH!) installation procedure is described here:
+An easy installation procedure is described here:

 * Install [Miniconda](https://conda.io/miniconda.html) or the complete [Anaconda](https://www.anaconda.com/download/) that require more disk space.
 * Restart your terminal to load the new PATH variables.